-Why NOT to take the train in Romania:
+Why NOT to travel by train in Romania:

 Consider the following before planning a trip around Romanian travel by train: